maagenta/ImageMagnifier/README.md

 ***

-# Description

-Instantly enlarge images on any website using the 'Z' key + mouse click shortcut.
+Image Magnifier is a web browser extension that instantly enlarges images on any website using the 'Z' key + mouse click shortcut.
 Perfect for examining details in photos, diagrams, and artwork without leaving the page.

 Features:
 - Universal compatibility with all websites and image types